Lakes to Take the Kids for a Swim Around Pierce County, Tacoma, South King County, and the greater South Sound

-Lifeguards 12pm-7pm beginning June 24th (public access closed prior to that for dock replacement; you may want to double check before you go).
+Lifeguards 12pm-7pm beginning end of June.
 This big, fun park has a swimming beach, fishing, picnic areas, playground.
 You can a full review of the awesome park and grounds at Lake Meridian here.

 Beach, play structure, concessions .
-Lifeguards 1pm-6pm-Thursday, 1pm-7pm Friday, and 12pm-7pm Saturday/Sunday.
+Lifeguards select days and hours.
 We have a review and pics of the playground here.

 A King County Parks property that offers a sandy beach area, swimming, and a recently updated playground!
 I believe there are also some trails here.
 Want to write a review?
 Send me an email!
 We’ll pay you!

-At the South End of Lake Tapps playground, swimming areas, kids’ concerts in the summer!
+At the South End of Lake Tapps playground, swimming areas, paddle board and kayak rental available.
 No lifeguards on duty here.
-New for 2017-Kayak and paddle board rental!

 This is a Pierce County Parks property sandy swimming area, concessions, picnic areas This is a hugely popular area with both swimmers and boaters.
 Go early to find a place to park (there is a parking fee).